DUCS-DS/lab2-MatteoPisu/README.md

 #### Critique

-I would use the function **search** (defined above) in real life because COMPLETE OR DELETE THIS SENTENCE.
+I would use the function **search** (defined above) in real life because it efficiently finds an element in a sorted list using binary search and because its time complexity is O(log N), making it much faster than a linear search (O(N)) for large datasets.

-I would not use the function **search** in real life because OR COMPLETE OR DELETE THIS SENTENCE.
+I would not use the function **search** in real life because it assumes the list is monotonic, but monotonic does not mean sorted and because it does not handle lists sorted in descending order, as binary search assumes an ascending order.